MoserMichael/my-notes/dev-gotchas.md

 I want to build some python + c based stuff (based on glibc) in a docker:

-Python wheels uses the [manylinux](https://github.com/pypa/manylinux) docker image, this was based on CentOS (as of 2022 they depend on CentOS 7 - that one will reach end of life in 2024), but RedHat killed CentOS, and that step makes it hard to trust anything based on that company (sorry fedora).
+Python wheels uses the [manylinux](https://github.com/pypa/manylinux) docker image, this was based on CentOS (as of 2022 they depend on CentOS 7 - that one will reach end of life in 2024), but RedHat killed CentOS, and that step makes it hard to trust anything that comes out of RedHat (sorry fedora).

 Alpine is a very small linux distribution, people like to build small docker images basted on that distribution.
 However there is a catch: it is based on musl standard C library, and some projects have a problem when they are compiled with musl, as this standard library is slightly different from glibc.
 There is a problem, if the project that you want to build is having an incompatibility with glibc (that happens)